snymainn/snymainn.github.io/lists/basic_arch_installation.md

 ## Configure sound and install Spotify
 - Alsa utils will install and enable service alsa-restore
-- Pulseaudio is a server that connects to alsa to control it
+- Pipewire is a server that connects to alsa to control it
+  - It is a replacement for pulseaudio and works with both cosmic and hyprland desktop
 - pavucontrol will popup sound control when icon in waybar pressed

 ```
-pacman -Sy alsa-utils pulseaudio pulseaudio-alsa pulseaudio-bluetooth pavucontrol spotify-launcher
+pacman -Sy pipewire pipewire-pulse alsa-utils pavucontrol spotify-launcher
 ```

 ## Disable annoying bell in login shell